 II.
-Statement Prohibiting Bullying or Cyberbullying of a Pupil (NH RSA 193-F:4, II(a))
+Statement Prohibiting Bullying or Cyberbullying of a Student (NH RSA 193-F:4, II(a))

-The Board is committed to providing all pupils a safe and secure school environment.
-This policy is intended to comply with NH RSA 193-F. Conduct constituting bullying and/or cyberbullying will not be tolerated and is hereby prohibited.
+The Board is committed to providing all students a safe and secure school environment.
+This Policy is intended to comply with NH RSA 193-F. Conduct constituting bullying and/or cyberbullying will not be tolerated and is hereby prohibited.